 As a business owner, do you feel that time seems more scarce than ever?
-You face pressures of managing staff, keeping clients happy, finding new business, and resolving the daily operational hiccups that occur challenge the boundaries of the 9 to 5 work day.
+You face pressures of managing staff, keeping clients happy, finding new business, and resolving the daily operational hiccups that occur.
+All of these things challenge the boundaries of the 9 to 5 work day, right?
 We have help!
 In this article Aline from Ayoub HR, a leading HR Consulting Firm, shares with you 11 Proven Strategies to increase employee morale and performance.

 If you’re stressed about time as a business owner, imagine how your employees might feel as they deal with both work and family demands, with the ever-present pressure to perform at work.
 No one is your boss so you can have a low productivity day and no one may notice.
 However your staff is paid to give work their full attention while on the clock.
 Yet many productive, experienced staff are also managing highly stressful demands on their personal lives that requires compassion from the business owner.
 Aline Ayoub, President of a leading HR Consulting Firm in Toronto reminds us that a progressive company culture recognizes that traditional working hours can sometimes be at odds with strong productivity and employee satisfaction.

 Aline Ayoub recommends that business owners consider the 21st century business approach, which includes to flexible work schedules.
 This option can lower overhead, boost efficiency, and offer a much desired work-life balance to your staff.

 Let’s explore what those options are and how they’ll work for your company.

 Practical Ways to Apply Flex Time